Junjuri/Four-DL-models-comparison-for-evaluating-CARS/README.md

 ## About the trained model weights

+"CNN_model_weights.h5" --->referes weights of the model trained with CNN.

-"One_sigmoid_NRB_model_weights.h5" --->referes weights of the model trained with One sigmoid NRB.
+"LSTM_model_weights.h5" --->referes weights of the model trained with LSTM.

-"Polynomial_NRB_model_weights.h5" --->referes weights of the model trained with Polynomial_NRB.
+"VECTOR_model_weights.h5" --->referes weights of the model trained with VECTOR

-"Specnet_weights.h5" --->referes weights of the model trained with the product of two sigmoids NRB
+"Bi_LSTM_model_weights.h5" --->referes weights of the model trained with Bi-LSTM can be accseed vai request at rajendhar.j2008@gmail.com

 ## Getting Started and Requirements
 You can use Python (TensorFlow 2.7.0) to test the pre-trained network.
 We have tested it in Spyder.